Skip to main content

 07Why is my dimensional weight higher than my actual weight?

-Because your box is bulky relative to what it weighs — it has a lot of empty space, or the product inside is light.
-Dimensional weight only "wins" when the box is large for its weight, which is exactly the case carriers want to discourage.
-The fix is to right-size the carton: this calculator works out how far you'd need to trim the longest side for your actual weight to take over the billing again, which is usually the cheapest way to cut the bill.
+Your box is large relative to its weight — it has empty space or light contents.
+The fix is to right-size the carton.
+This calculator works out how far to trim the longest side for actual weight to take over the billing, which is usually the cheapest way to cut the shipping bill.

 08Does dimensional weight apply to sea freight or LCL?

-No. Ocean and less-than-container-load (LCL) freight are normally priced by volume in cubic metres (or "revenue tons", whichever is greater), not by a dim-divisor weight.
-Dimensional weight applies to parcel carriers (FedEx, UPS, USPS, DHL) and air cargo, where the IATA volumetric divisor of 6000 cm³/kg (166 in³/lb) is standard.
-This calculator covers parcel and air; for sea freight you'd use a cubic-metre rate instead.
+No. Ocean and LCL freight price by volume in cubic metres, not by a dim-divisor weight.
+Dimensional weight applies to parcel carriers (FedEx, UPS, USPS, DHL) and air cargo, where the IATA volumetric divisor is 6000 cm³/kg (166 in³/lb).
+This calculator covers parcel and air only.

 09Can I use my own negotiated dim divisor?

 Yes.
-High-volume shippers often negotiate a higher (more forgiving) divisor with their carrier.
-Choose "Custom divisor" and enter your figure in the same units you selected — in³/lb for imperial or cm³/kg for metric.
-The calculator then uses your divisor for the dimensional weight, the comparison, and the trim-to-save calculation, so you can see exactly what your contract rate is worth.
+Choose "Custom divisor" and enter your figure in the same units you selected (in³/lb for imperial or cm³/kg for metric).
+The calculator uses your divisor for the dimensional weight, comparison, and trim-to-save calculation, so you can see exactly what your contract rate is worth.

 10Does the dimensional weight calculation depend on currency or country?

-No. Dimensional weight is pure physics — dimensions and weight — so it doesn't involve money or currency, and the result is the same wherever you are.
-The only thing that changes by region is which carriers and divisors are common: 139/166 (in³/lb) in the US, and 5000/6000 (cm³/kg) elsewhere.
-Switch the unit system to match how you measure, and the calculator handles the rest.
+No. Dimensional weight is pure physics — dimensions and weight — with no monetary component.
+The only regional difference is which unit system is common (in³/lb in the US; cm³/kg elsewhere).
+Switch to the matching unit system and the calculator handles the rest.

 Category